kshakib22/second-brain/content/Programming/Web Dev/JS/DOM.md

 ### Next Up

-Once the DOM model makes sense, look at [[2- Advanced JS-DOM Manipulation]] for things like dynamic changes to clicks and other events.
+Once the DOM model makes sense, look at [[2- Advanced JS and DOM Manipulation]] for things like dynamic changes to clicks and other events.